noahehall/theBookOfNoah/0current/aws/exams/services/compute/SAM.md

 - if you're using AWS, its worth the investment in learning
 - if you know terraform, alot of best practices will transfer over
-  - the thing is, if you're good at terraform , why use SAM?
-    - maybe because of SAM local, but if you're also good at localstack...

 ## links